Stories in Stone

 Their chance at what?
 He was referring, of course, to their chance at life.
 What did they do with the life they lived, whether long or short?

 You could say that life is all about choices.
-Every day we have to make trivial choices - what will we wear? where will we shop? what will we have for lunch?
+Every day we have to make trivial choices - What will I wear?
+Where will I shop?
+What will I have for lunch?
 The answers to those questions are really of little consequence.

 However, there is just one question we all have to face that has eternal consequences.
 The question: What will I do about Jesus?